nkdAgility/azure-devops-migration-tools/README.md

  - [Questions on Usage](https://stackoverflow.com/questions/tagged/azure-devops-migration-tools)
  - [Bugs and New Features](https://github.com/nkdAgility/azure-devops-migration-tools)

+## Support

+1. [Question & Discussion](https://github.com/nkdAgility/azure-devops-migration-tools/discussions) - The first place to look for unsage, configuration, and general help.
+1. [Issues on Gitbub](https://github.com/nkdAgility/azure-devops-migration-tools/issues) - If you have identified a bug and have logs then please raise an issue.

+You can get free support from the community above and on social media on a best effort basis if folks are available.
+If you are *looking for paid support* [naked Agility with Martin Hinshelwood & Co](https://nkdagility.com) has a number of experts, many of whom contribute to this project, that can help.
+Book a [free consultation](https://nkdagility.com/book-online) to discuss how we can make things easyer.

+We use these tools with out customers, and for fun, to do real world migrations on a daily basis and we can:

+ - Consult with your internal folks who need help and guidance in runnign the tooling.
+ - Make changes to the tool to support your needs; all additions are commited to the main repo.
+ - Run the migration for you:- you would need to pay for the hours that we would spend baby-sitting the running migrations

 ## Change Log

 - v11.11 - Refactored revision manager to have more tests and support limiting the number of revisions.
 CollapseRevisions has been replaced by setting MaxRevisions to 1 and setting AttachRevisionHistory to true; MaxRevisions sets the maximum number of revisions that will be migrated.
 "First + Last*N = Max".
 If this was set to 5 and there were 10 revisions you would get the first 1 (creation) and the latest 4 migrated.
 This is done after all of the existing revisions are created but before anything newer that target is removed.